Find LocalsHow It WorksInsightsSign In

 After thirty years walking people through Bergamo, I have learned that the city reveals itself only to those who slow down.
 Food is the best reason to slow down.
 Let me take you to five places that will change how you understand this city.

-Lucia grew up in this area and has been a walking companion for over thirty years, exploring the city in depth — from the famous places to those known only by people who live here.
+Lucia grew up in this area and has been a walking companion for over thirty years, exploring the city in depth.
+From the famous places to those known only by people who live here.
 She helps travellers discover the most hidden and characteristic corners of Bergamo.

 1. Casoncelli at Il Circolino: Bergamo's Signature Pasta